 In Cuba, marital relationships emphasize emotional fulfillment and there is barely any economic reliance.
 “If one is not met emotionally, why be married?” explained one of the local female psychologist.
 Without the need for another’s economic support, why stay and continue doing their dirty laundry?

-Have you travelled to Cuba?
+Have you traveled to Cuba?
 Or do you have thoughts about what relationships were like before social media and smartphones?
-I would love to hear your thoughts below.
+Let me know your thoughts via social media by tagging me with your thoughts on Twitter or Facebook.